Complaints procedure

 Complaining on behalf of someone else

-We keep to the strict rules of medical and personal confidentiality.
-If you wish to make a complaint and are not the patient involved, we will require the written consent of the patient to confirm that they are unhappy with their treatment and that we can deal with someone else about it.
-In the event the patient is deceased, then we may agree to respond to a family member or anyone acting on their behalf or who has had an interest in the welfare of the patient.
+We adhere strictly to the rules of medical and personal confidentiality.
+If you wish to make a complaint and are not the patient involved, we will require the patient’s written consent to confirm that they are dissatisfied with their treatment and that we may communicate with someone else on their behalf.

 If you are dissatisfied with the outcome